dwtaylornz/ffmpeg-transcode/README.md

 - The file is recorded in `skiperror.txt` with reason `early-abort-size-inefficient`, so it is skipped on future runs.
 - A warning is written to `transcode.log` showing the size and elapsed time that triggered the abort.

-Files already handled by the post-transcode size check (output larger than original at completion) are still caught as before; the 25% check adds a midpoint guard for long encodes.
+Files already handled by the post-transcode size check (output larger than original at completion) are still caught as before; the 10% check adds an earlier guard for long encodes.

 For more detailed information about each platform's implementation, see the platform-specific README files in the `bash/` and `powershell/` directories.